Log In

 Actually say thank you

 A text after their shift saying "thanks, the dogs really needed that today" takes 10 seconds and makes someone feel valued.
 A shout-out on social media when someone hits a milestone costs nothing.
-A pizza night or end-of-year appreciation event — nothing fancy — goes a long way.
+A pizza night or end-of-year appreciation event (nothing fancy) goes a long way.

 Track what you've got